opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 can be found in the OpenCV samples directory (see the ``watershed.cpp`` demo).

 See Also:
-:func:`findContours`
+:cpp:func:`findContours`

 .. index:: grabCut

-.. _grabCut:

 grabCut
 -------

-.. c:function:: void grabCut(const Mat& image, Mat& mask, Rect rect, Mat& bgdModel, Mat& fgdModel, int iterCount, int mode )
+.. cpp:function:: void grabCut(InputArray image, InputOutputArray mask, Rect rect, InputOutputArray bgdModel, InputOutputArray fgdModel, int iterCount, int mode )

     Runs the GrabCut algorithm.